sauravbudhathoki/inventory-management/README.md

 spring.datasource.username=your_username
 spring.datasource.password=your_password

-3.Run the project
+3. Run the project
 You can use your IDE or run:
--mvn spring-boot:run
+mvn spring-boot:run

-4.Test with Postman
+4. Test with Postman
--Use Basic Auth for protected routes.
+- Use Basic Auth for protected routes.
--Register user → Log in → Use credentials to access secured endpoints.
+- Register user → Log in → Use credentials to access secured endpoints.

 📸 Sample Roles
 Default roles: USER, ADMIN
 These can be assigned when registering or programmatically.

 🧑‍💻 Author
 Saurab Budhathoki